s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 3. Open up the command prompt (CMD) by either pressing Windows+R and type "cmd" into the popup box or in the search box on the toolbar search "cmd".
 To open in administator mode press Ctrl+Shift+Enter or right click "Run as administrator".
 A black screen should appear.
 4. Here navigate to where you unpacked the code folder.
 For the example it would be done by typing: "cd..\..\code".
 The line should now say "C:\code>".
 5. Now simply write "main.py" and after a couple of seconds, if successful the message "Excel sheet succesfully created!
 Check your output folder" should appear.
 6. Navigate to your output folder and see an excel sheet has been created called "Ventilation and solar radiation.xlsx".
-Inside here all the extracted information has been written and as a consulting engineer you would now have a good overview of the ventilation rate and the solar radiation comming through the window.
+Inside here all the extracted information has been written and as a consulting engineer you would now have a good overview of the ventilation rate and the solar radiation comming through the windows.

 ## Furture work